Management with Marketing MSc 2016-17This course also available for 2015-16 entryThis course also available for 2017-18 entry

 + Marketing Management

-The course is structured to give you a theoretical and practical understanding of managerial marketing decision making.
+The module is structured to give you a theoretical and practical understanding of managerial marketing decision making.
 You will be introduced to general marketing concepts and the techniques and tools of market analysis required for developing and implementing effective marketing strategies.
-The module is highly practical in nature and is assessed through two individual pieces of coursework.

 + Finance for Managers